175th Fighter Squadron: Global War on Terrorism

 175th FS F-16Cs at Spangdahlem Air Base, Germany, 23 June 2023.

 A new chapter was opened in the history of the Air National Guard with the terrorist attacks on America on 11 September 2001.
 In addition to the unit's ongoing tasking as part of the Air Expeditionary Force, unit members were activated to support Operation Noble Eagle, the activation of reservists to provide security within the United States and Operation Enduring Freedom, the Global War on Terrorism.
 Deployments during the 2000s included three to Balad Air Base, Iraq (October to December 2006; June to September 2008 and January to April 2010).

 On 25 October 2005 an F-16 of the unit was attempting to take fuel from a McDonnell Douglas KC-10 Extender.
 The boom operator's accidental oscillation of the refueling boom caused damage to both aircraft.
 Both were able to land safely, but one jet suffered more than $930,000 of damage.
 During 2007 the squadron was the recipient of the National Guard Bureau's Winston P. Wilson Trophy.
 The trophy goes to the most outstanding Air National Guard unit and is awarded annually.
 Three years later the squadron would win the trophy again in 2010.

 The 2005 Base Realignment and Closure Commission recommended that the 175th Fighter Squadron retire its older block 30 F-16s and upgrade to the block 40.
-The first F-16C block 30 to depart was 'Cujo' on 7 May 2010 for storage with the 309th Aerospace Maintenance and Regeneration Group.
+The first F-16C block 30 to depart was Cujo (Note: F-16C serial 85-1434.) on 7 May 2010 for storage with the 309th Aerospace Maintenance and Regeneration Group.
 Over the next five months the 175th received Block 40 "Vipers" from all three squadrons of the 388th Fighter Wing at Hill Air Force Base, but predominantly from the inactivating 34th Fighter Squadron.